 This could ultimately making it more difficult to stay organized if this is already a challenge for you.
 Some examples are when a room has slanted walls, or too many doors.
 This is another area where a Feng Shui perspective can be helpful.

 Take a look around the room you’re working with and notice if the design of the space itself is posing obstacles to arranging your things in a way that feels comfortable and easy to use.

-I really hope this has been helpful and has given you a sense of the bigger picture of some of the various things that can work together to make organizing difficult.
+I really hope these tips on home organization will be helpful and have given you a sense of the bigger picture of some of the various things that can work together to make organizing difficult.
 Sometimes awareness is the key thing we need to motivate and move things forward.
-If you get stuck and want some help, reach out to learn more about decluttering coaching.
+If you get stuck and want some help, contact me to learn more about decluttering coaching.